brwnj/cu_projects/README.md

 # Poly(A)
 + chrM UCSC gene model, fisher testing on the combined set (only chrM genes) across samples
++ add UCSC chrM to refseq model and re-run pipeline from step 4.
 + maybe put that track up on UCSC along with Peter's others
 + also interested to see peaks called in chrM among the HITS-CLIP samples
 + possibly build comprehensive trackhub to later be expanded with the HITS-CLIP data